donny8chen/Electronic-components-Wiki/README.md

-   Voltage amplification factor Large Small (less than 1 and close to 1) Large Current amplification factor Large (a few tens) Large (a few tens) Small (less than 1 and close to 1) Power amplification factor Large (about 30-40 decibels) Small (about 10 decibels) Medium (about 15-20 decibels) Frequency characteristic High-frequency Poor Good,
+   Voltage amplification factor Large Small (less than 1 and close to 1) Large Current amplification factor Large (a few tens) Large (a few tens) Small (less than 1 and close to 1) Power amplification factor Large (about 30-40 decibels) Small (about 10 decibels) Medium (about 15-20 decibels) Frequency characteristic High-frequency Poor Good

 **Field Effect Transistor**
 1. Field effect transistor has the advantages of high input impedance and low noise, so it is widely used in various electronic devices.
 Especially using field effect transistors as the input stage of the whole electronic device, it can achieve the performance that is difficult to achieve by general transistors.

 2. Field effect transistor is divided into two categories: junction type and insulated gate type.
 The control principle of both types is the same.
 The symbols of the two types are:

 3. Comparison between field effect transistor and transistor Field effect transistor is a voltage-controlled device, while a transistor is a current-controlled device.
 In the case of allowing only a small current to be taken from the signal source, a field effect transistor should be selected; while in the case of low signal voltage and allowing more current to be taken from the signal source, a transistor should be selected.
 A field effect transistor is a unipolar device that uses majority carriers to conduct electricity, so it is called a unipolar device, while a transistor uses both majority carriers and minority carriers to conduct electricity.
 It is called a bipolar device.
 Some field effect transistors can exchange their source and drain, and the gate voltage can be positive or negative, which is more flexible than transistors.
 Field effect transistors can work under very small currents and very low voltage conditions, and their manufacturing process can easily integrate many field effect transistors on a silicon chip, so field effect transistors are widely used in large-scale integrated circuits.

    3.1, Electronic components: refers to the finished products that do not change the molecular composition during factory production and processing.
 Such as resistors, capacitors, and inductors.
 Because it does not produce electrons itself, it has no control and transformation effect on voltage and current, so it is also called a passive device.
 According to the classification criteria, electronic components can be divided into 11 categories.

    3.2, Electronic devices: refers to the finished products that change the molecular structure during factory production and processing.
 For example, transistors, electron tubes, and integrated circuits.
 Because it can produce electrons itself, it has control and transformation effects on voltage and current (amplification, switching, rectification, detection, oscillation and modulation, etc.), so it is also called active device.
 According to the classification criteria, electronic devices can be divided into 12 categories, which can be summarized into two blocks: vacuum electronic devices and semiconductor devices.